 Give your patients with symptomatic severe aortic stenosis (ssAS) the valve performance‡ advantages of Medtronic Evolut™ TAVR.1

 Failure to seek timely treatment for ssAS is a problem that can cost patients their lives.
-If left untreated, once severe symptoms develop, average patient survival is just 50% at 2 years.2
+If left untreated, once severe symptoms develop, average patient survival rate at two years is a shockingly low 50%..2

 Diagnosing ssAS can be more challenging in women compared to men, because their symptoms appear differently, and the severity is more frequently underestimated.3,4 Review the common diagnostic challenges of ssAS and identify strategies to improve treatment effectiveness.